 For properties in England and Wales you have a choice of three deposit schemes:

-The introduction of the Tenant Fees Act 2019 means that landlords and their agents can no longer charge tenants fees for things like inventories and referencing.
+The introduction of the Tenant Fees Act 2019 means that landlords and their letting agents can no longer charge tenants fees for things like inventories and referencing.